 King’s Sandwich Shop

 King’s Sandwich Shop (701 Foster St) is the OG of casual restaurants in Durham.
 Preparing home-cooked food on Foster Street since 1942, King’s is right around the corner from the Historic Durham Athletic Park.

 We love walking up and ordering something random but challenge you to a Royale with Cheese or a couple of Spicy Blackbean Burgers, depending on your lifestyle.

 112 W Main St

-Bringing authentic South American Cuisine to downtown Durham, Luna’s is an international restaurant that’s worth the hype.
-With a diverse menu that also features vegan and gluten free options, we can’t help but fall in love every time we take a bit of maduros!
+Bringing authentic South American Cuisine to downtown Durham, Luna’s is an international restaurant worth the hype.
+With a diverse menu that also features vegan and gluten-free options, we can’t help but fall in love every time we take a bit of maduros!

 2512 University Dr

 Not only does NuvoTaco serve up Mexican-American food with fresh, local ingredients, but they are one of the only restaurants to get dirty!
 Their meats are what I’m talking about, so get your head out of the gutter!